UBC-Geography/computing-resources/development-environments/conda-getting-started.md

 ---
 title: Getting Started with Conda, Virtual Environments, and Python
+# change to date to last-modified after next modification
+date: 2024-12-05
 ---

 There are many different ways to install and start using Python on your personal